readyvivian/cse15l-lab-reports/week5-lab-report.md

 ### `grep -r`

-This command search recursively through all the subdirectories.
+This command searches recursively through all the subdirectories.

-* Example 1:
+* Example 1: This command is useful in this example because it searches every txt file inside the given directory `written_2/travel_guides/berlitz1` so we don't need to type each file's name manually.
   ```
   % grep -r "Ebusus" written_2/travel_guides/berlitz1
   written_2/travel_guides/berlitz1/HistoryIbiza.txt:        Ebysos, the Romans called it Ebusus, and the Moors, Yebisah.
   ```

-* Example 2:
+* Example 2: This command is useful in this example because it searches every txt file inside the given directory `written_2` so we don't need to type each file's name manually.
   ```
   % grep -r "Sharon" written_2
   written_2/non-fiction/OUP/Berk/ch2.txt:Furthermore, prior to this age, children have diculty inferring characters’ motives and connecting contradictory TV scenes into a coherent story line.
 They cannot appreciate why a character who at ﬁrst seemed like a “good guy” but later behaves aggressively is really a “bad guy.”
 They evaluate such characters and their actions much too favorably.110 For example, psychologist Sharon Purdie showed second graders a complex dramatic program in which an accused kidnapper, who had at ﬁrst appeared friendly, tried to shoot a prosecution witness and got arrested during the attempt.
 Children who failed to grasp the kidnapper’s motive and the reason for the arrest judged him to be “good,” not “bad.”111